Complexity-Based Prompting for Multi-Step Reasoning

 \subsection{Main Results}

-\textbf{Overall Test Performance}\quad\quad Table~\ref{tab:exp:overall} shows the overall performance of models.
+\textbf{Overall Test Performance on Math Datasets}\quad\quad Table~\ref{tab:exp:overall} shows the overall performance of models.
 We consider two decoding strategies: (1) greedy decoding (the first block of Table~\ref{tab:exp:overall}) and (2) majority vote (\cref{ssec:method:consistency}; the second block of Table~\ref{tab:exp:overall}).
-Note that PaLM and Minerva are more than three times larger than GPT-3, the model we use to evaluate our method, and Minerva is additionally pretrained on latex data.
-Therefore, they are by no means comparable to the methods based on GPT-3.
-We nevertheless compare to them and show that our method can achieve comparable performance.
+Note that PaLM and Minerva are more than three times larger than GPT-3 and Codex, the model we use to evaluate our method, and Minerva is additionally pretrained on latex data.
+Therefore, they are by no means comparable to the methods based on GPT-3 or Codex.
+We nevertheless outperform all of them.

-Our main focus is to compare performance of differet prompts using the same sized model model (GPT-3 175B).
 We consider three prompting schemes: (1). {\it Handcrafted CoT} constructed originally by~\citet{wei2022chain} then reused in following-up works~\citep{wang2022self, kojima2022large, wang2022rationale}.
 (2). {\it Random CoT}: randomly drawing samples from the training set.
 GSM8K and MathQA training data have reasoning chain annotations, so we directly use them.
 MultiArith does not have reasoning annotations, so we randomly sample eight training cases then annotate the chains manually.
 (3). {\it Complex CoT}.
 For GSM8K and MathQA, we choose eight training cases with the most numbers of reasoning steps; For MultiArith, we use the question length as the proxy for complexity, and manually annotate reasoning chains for the eight training cases with the longest questions.